World of Freelancers contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you.

-I’ve twice visited post-monsoon Salalah and was amazed at its green desert, turquoise ocean waters and one more Salalah specialty – its frankincense.
+Twice I’ve visited post-monsoon Salalah when I was working and traveling full time.
+I was amazed at its green desert, turquoise ocean waters and one more Salalah specialty – its frankincense.
 Found in very few parts of the world, frankincense trees are abundant throughout Dhofar, the region where Salalah lies.
 Short and scrubby, they’re not much to look at, but the frankincense they produce is so unique and amazing.

 Frankincense is a resin found inside the tree and can be seen by slicing back a portion of its white bark.

 Frankincense is harvested by draining the trees of this resin, letting it dry over a period of time, then chopping it into tiny bits.